brenoslivio/SegmentationCellCycles/README.md

 We will explore the following dataset: https://www.kaggle.com/paultimothymooney/cell-cycle-experiments

 The input will be the nematode cells images in the dataset from Kaggle.
+The images are divided in interphase and mitosis cycles.

 ## Objective